noospheer/Liup/doc/index.rst

     \alpha[n] &= \alpha \gamma[n] \\
     \beta[n] &= \beta \gamma[n] .

-Quantisation of the messages is believed by [XXX] to further hamper transient attacks by eavesdroppers.
+Quantisation of the messages is believed by [Liu2] to further hamper transient attacks by eavesdroppers.

 Random number generation